-As a mentee, it's good to understand what's involved and how much of a time commitment is expected.
+As a mentor, it's good to understand what's involved and how much of a time commitment is expected.

-If you cannot commit to being actively involved, please reconsider participating in the program.
+If you cannot commit to being actively involved in the life of a mentee, please reconsider participating in the program.

-Mentee Expectations:
+Mentor Expectations:

-- Communicate with my mentor at least once a month. - Be professional and respectful. - Actively listen during my sessions with your mentor. - Set and achieve personal and professional goals. - Notify the program manager if you feels at risk or need support in school or your personal life.
+- Communicate with your mentee at least once a month. - Be professional and respectful. - Actively listen during your sessions with your mentee. - Help your mentee set and achieve personal and professional goals. - Notify the program manager if there are concerns about the mentee.